-- a. the costs of specialist medical care in relation to selection of the donor. - b. the costs of specialist medical care in relation to the operative removal of transplant material from the selected donor. - c the costs of examination, preservation, removal and transport of the transplant material from a deceased donor in relation to the aforesaid transplant. - d. the costs of the care received by the donor during a period of no more than thirteen weeks after being discharged from the institution where the donor was admitted for selection or removal of the transplant material.
+a. the costs of specialist medical care in relation to selection of the donor.

+b. the costs of specialist medical care in relation to the operative removal of transplant material from the selected donor.

+c the costs of examination, preservation, removal and transport of the transplant material from a deceased donor in relation to the aforesaid transplant.

+d. the care received by the donor during a period of no more than thirteen weeks after being discharged from the institution where the donor was admitted for selection or removal of the transplant material.
 This only applies if the care is related to that admission.
+For a liver transplant, this is six months.
+The costs will be reimbursed under the recipient's insurance.
+Once this period has expired, the costs are covered by the donor's health insurance.

-In the case of a liver transplant, a period of six months applies instead of thirteen. - e. the costs of transporting the donor in the lowest class of a public transport option within the Netherlands or, in the event of a medical need, transport by car within the Netherlands.
+e. costs of transporting the donor.
+This concerns the costs of the lowest class of public transport in the Netherlands.
+Or, if medically necessary, the costs of transport by car within the Netherlands.
 This in connection with the selection, admission and discharge from hospital and with the care referred to under d.
 This does not apply if the donor has health insurance.
-In that instance, the transport is at the expense of the donor's health insurance. - f. the costs of transport to and from the Netherlands of a donor who resides abroad, in connection with the transplant of a kidney, bone marrow or liver to an insured party in the Netherlands.
+In that instance, the transport is at the expense of the donor's health insurance.

+f. costs of transporting the donor to and from the Netherlands if the donor for a kidney, bone marrow or liver transplant lives abroad and the transplant care takes place in the Netherlands.
 This does not apply if the donor has health insurance.
 In that instance, the transport is at the expense of the donor's health insurance.